open/close all folders

 - In Legacy of Kain, Kain is the oldest existing vampire, the progenitor of all other existing vampires, the last surviving Guardian of the Pillars of Nosgoth, and the ruler of the known world.
 He was preceded by Vorador who, while not actually a king, was certainly extremely wealthy and ruled "a private kingdom" in the Termogent Forest.

-- In The Sims 2, the only way to get a vampire for the first time is to go to downtown and hope you run into a Count or Countess Vampire.
+- In The Sims 2, the only way to get a vampire for the first time is to go to downtown and hope you run into a Grand Vampire.

 - In The Secret World, you adventure to a section of Romania (formerly Transylvania) that is under siege by an army of vampires led by Vampire Queen Mara.